A Medication To Treat Meth Addiction? Some Take A New Look At Naltrexone

 Heinzerling points to preliminary studies on naltrexone that support the idea that it might help reduce people's cravings for methamphetamine.
 Heinzerling believes naltrexone can have an anti-addiction effect for many drugs and potentially for other types of compulsive behaviors.

-But he cautions, much is still unknown and more research on drugs like naltrexone for methamphetamine is needed.
+But, he cautions, much is still unknown, and more research on drugs like naltrexone for methamphetamine is needed.

-Psychologist Lara Ray, a professor at the University of California, Los Angeles and head of the UCLA Addictions Lab, has done several several studies on the effectiveness of naltrexone for methamphetamine addiction.
+Psychologist Lara Ray, a professor at the University of California, Los Angeles and head of the UCLA Addictions Lab, has done several studies on the effectiveness of naltrexone for methamphetamine addiction.

 In one study, published in 2015 in Neuropsychopharmacology, volunteers who used methamphetamine were admitted for a four-day hospital stay.
 They were given either naltrexone or a placebo, and on the final day, an IV infusion of methamphetamine.
 The subjects were asked a series of questions, including how strong their cravings were.